Zoning and Rezoning

 - In the pop-up box, find the row labeled ‘Link to Conditions’

 - Click the link to download or open a PDF file of the zoning conditions

 For a Zoning Verification Letter, please complete the Zoning Verification Letter Request Form.
 Submit the completed form with a check made payable to the City of Raleigh for $29 to the following:

-City of Raleigh - Department of City Planning
+City of Raleigh - Development Services Department

 One Exchange Plaza, Suite 304